JPToroDev/ProgrammaticPageView/README.md

 - `symbol`: The SF Symbol name to use for page indicators.
 Default is "circle.fill".
 - `size`: The size of the page indicator symbols.
 Default is `.regular`.
 - `spacing`: The spacing between page indicator symbols.
 Default is `.default`.
-- `interactionEnabled`: A Boolean value that determines whether tapping on index icons changes the current page.
+- `interactionEnabled`: A Boolean value that determines whether dragging on the indicator changes the current page.
 Default is `false`.

 ```swift
 pageViewIndicatorBackground<S: ShapeStyle>(_ background: S?) -> Self